MinecraftMachina/ManyMC/README.md

 1. Make sure you have an `arm64` native version of `Java 17` or above installed.
 For example, [Azul OpenJDK 17 arm64](https://www.azul.com/downloads/?version=java-17-lts&os=macos&architecture=arm-64-bit&package=jdk).

 2. Download the [latest release](https://github.com/MinecraftMachina/ManyMC/releases/latest/download/ManyMC.zip) of ManyMC and extract it.

+	> **:warning: If you are coming from ManyMC Build 4 or before and you want to keep your data, you will have to migrate it.
+Check out [these release notes for more information](https://github.com/MinecraftMachina/ManyMC/releases/tag/v0.0.5).**

 3. The first time only, do not double-click on the app, but instead right-click on it and press `Open`, then `Open` again.

 4. As you go through the initial setup, make sure you select your `arm64` native version of Java.
 To verify this, at the Java selection window, click on the green checkmark on the right side - it should mention `aarch64`, like: